 What causes a hormonal imbalance?
 Several factors.
 Hormonal imbalances are often caused by a combination of factors like digestive issues, chronic inflammation from poor diet, chronic stress, elevated blood sugar, food allergies, being overweight, and toxicity from viruses, alcohol, chemicals and pesticides.
 Conventional medical treatments often involve synthetic hormone replacement, insulin injections, thyroid medications, and birth control pills.

-Conventional treatments may cause a higher risk of side effects like stroke, osteoporosis, anxiety, reproductive problems, and cancer.
+Conventional treatments may cause a higher risk of side effects like stroke, osteoporosis, reproductive problems, and cancer.
 Fortunately, there are several ways to help your body regain hormonal balance safely and naturally.

 Poor sleep is linked to increased cortisol, decreased immunity, depression, diabetes and obesity.
 Receiving 7-8 hours of uninterrupted, restful sleep every night helps the body regulate hormone levels.
 Avoid exposure to blue and artificial light by powering down any electronic devices in your sleeping quarters.
 This will help your body restore its natural circadian rhythm.
 Health experts claim the stress hormone cortisol is regulated at midnight, so try to be in bed by 10:00 PM each night.